elias-sundqvist/integrated-chinese-practice/README.md

 The app includes a Service Worker and `manifest.json` so it can be installed on your device.
 After visiting the page once, it should continue to work without an internet connection.

 Enjoy practicing your Chinese!

+## Continuous Deployment

+The site is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+The workflow lives in `.github/workflows/deploy.yml` and uploads the contents of the repository to the GitHub Pages environment.